pparnati/code-challenge-template/answers/README.txt

+I first created a Fork from the given repo .
+I then checked ou the project , i workd in teh main branch i ran command pip install django i then created db tables, i wrote the code of dataloadsqlite4.py which reads all files from teh given directory and loads each and every file. i split the given date first column to year column. i tested with queries to get the final query necessary  for stats. i installed rest framework package . i i wrote services and tested the services. i integrated db query output with api services i did pagination but with url only not in UI, i tried UI but could not complete it.

 1)codeproject is the main Django project which has application called codeapp 2)insidde codeapp file dataloadsqlite4.py is the data loading scripts which reads from folder ../wx_data and reads every file and inserts into sqlite db.
 3)models.py has WeatherData model which corresponds to  codeapp_weatherdata table.